shinesolutions/packer-aem/docs/aws-resources.md

 If you have the permission to provision the AWS resources using a CloudFormation stack, run the this command to create or update the resources:

     make create-aws-resources stack_prefix=<stack_prefix> config_path=stage/user-config/

+After the aws-resources stack is created, you need to supply the secrets on the following resources: (TODO: add more info to this section)

+- AEM license parameter store
+- AEM keystore password parameter store
+- TLS certificate's private key on either AWS Secrets Manager or S3

 And to delete the resources within the CloudFormation stack: